Amps for Christ: Concept

-Conceptually, Amps for Christ originated in 1996, when Barnes met recording enthusiast and The Dull bandmember Enid Snarb.
+Conceptually, Amps for Christ originated in 1996, when Barnes met recording enthusiast and The Dull band member Enid Snare.
 Barnes decided that he wanted to combine his experience with experimental noise and extreme metal with his love for traditional folk music, classical composition and jazz.
-Barnes and his friend and fellow Man Is the Bastard veteran Joel Connell started Two Ambiguous Figures, in which Barnes played the sitar and Connell played the tabla.
+Barnes and his friend and fellow Man Is the Bastard veteran Joel Cornell started Two Ambiguous Figures, in which Barnes played the sitar and Cornell played the tabla.
 Fiddling with the traditional Indian instruments led to the creation of Amps for Christ, known for its esoteric and geographically diverse instrumentation.

 Barnes also wanted to add an element of technical sound making to the project.
 Barnes and his collaborators often modify or create their own musical instruments in order to get specific sounds for their tracks.
 Some examples of these instrument and sound creations include stringed instruments, pre-amps, amplifiers and other acoustic instruments.
 Barnes reportedly is fascinated with waveform manipulation, a theme that is prominent throughout Amps for Christ.